Regulation and Frontier Housing Supply: Estimation

 \subsection{Variances}

-Without invoking any distributional assumptions, we identify and estimate the variances of $u$, $v$, and $w$ using the multilevel structure (see Appendix \ref{ap:var} for formulas).
-Specifically, conditional on height $h$, the variance of the apartment-level measurement error $v$ is identified by within building variation in apartment time-adjusted prices, the variance of the building-level measurement error $w$ is identified by within bloc variation in building time-adjusted prices, and the variance of the deviations {from the frontier} $u$ ($\approx$ regulation) is identified by variation in prices (unadjusted for time) across both bloc and time.
+Without invoking any distributional assumptions, we identify and estimate the variances of $u$, $v$, and $w$ using the hierarchical structure (formulas are in Appendix~\ref{ap:var}; see \citealp{BenMosheGenesoveMoments} for derivations).
+Specifically, conditional on height $h$, the variance of the apartment-level measurement error $v$ is identified by within building variation in apartment time-adjusted prices, the variance of the building-level measurement error $w$ is identified by within bloc variation in building time-adjusted prices, and the variance of the deviations $u$ is identified by variation in prices (unadjusted for time) across both bloc and time.

-\subsection{The frontier}
+\subsection{The Frontier}

-We estimate the frontier by maximum likelihood.\footnote{ We have considered alternative estimators.
-The commonly used, and convenient, priors of Bayesian-based estimators are not readily compatible with a frontier objective, while minimum-price-adjusted estimators converge slowly \citep[see,][]{goldenshluger2004bndry}.} At height $h$, assume that $v_{kij}\sim N(0,\sigma_v^2(h))$ and $w_{ki}\sim N(0,\sigma_w^2(h))$ are normal and that $u_{k}\sim TN(\mu_u(h),\sigma_u^2(h))$ is the normal distribution truncated from below at zero.\footnote{If $x\sim N(\mu_x,\sigma_x^2)$ then $x \ | \ a \leq x<b$ is truncated normal.
+We estimate the frontier by maximum likelihood.\footnote{We have considered alternative estimators.
+The commonly used, and convenient, priors of Bayesian estimators are not readily compatible with a frontier objective, while minimum-price-adjusted estimators converge slowly at logarithmic rates \citep[see][]{goldenshluger2004bndry}.} At height $h$, assume that $v_{kij}\sim N(0,\sigma_v^2(h))$ and $w_{ki}\sim N(0,\sigma_w^2(h))$ are normal and that $u_{k}\sim TN(\mu_u(h),\sigma_u^2(h))$ is the normal distribution truncated from below at zero.\footnote{If $x\sim N(\mu_x,\sigma_x^2)$ then $x \ | \ a \leq x<b$ is truncated normal.
 Although the truncated normal is not new to the SFA literature, the half-normal distribution (i.e., $\mu_x=0$) is more commonly used \citep[e.g.,][]{cai2021wrong}.
-However, this assumes deviations from the frontier are clustered near it, which we do not find in general.} Using the multilevel structure to identify the variances allows us to estimate the error distributions on the basis of second moments only.
-This is in contrast to a cross-section of data, where skewness in the data is crucial to identification.
-As it turns out, at many heights we estimate $\mu_u(h)$ to be large relative to $\sigma_u(h)$ (see Figure \ref{fig:distu} in Appendix \ref{ap:distu}), so that there is little skewness.
+However, this assumes deviations from the frontier are clustered near it, which we do not find in general.}